lamba92/kotlingram/README.md

 I've created a custom task to generate the webpack config file and it's available in the `buildSrc` [here](buildSrc/src/main/kotlin/com/github/lamba92/kotlingram/gradle/tasks/GenerateWebpackConfig.kt) and then with a `webpackExecutable` task webpack is executed with the generated configuration.
 The Kotlin Team said that one day such functionality will be integrated in the official plugin tho.

 Note that due to how NodeJS handles import and stuff the output of the Ktor client has to be modified a little when bundling it with webpack for NodeJS.
 More information [here](https://youtrack.jetbrains.com/issue/KTOR-2124).
-The `doLast { }` of `webpackExecutable` does exactly that.
+The task `:examples:js-bot:fixNodeFetchForWebpack` does exactly that.

-At the moment if webpacking with `mode = DEVELOPMENT` the output has errors.
-I'll investigate.
+At the moment if webpacking with `mode = DEVELOPMENT` the output has errors, followup [here](https://youtrack.jetbrains.com/issue/KTOR-2202)